webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 application servers places an unwanted constraint on the interactions between user agents and application servers, who are the ultimate users of a push service.
 That constraint would also degrade the privacy-preserving properties the protocol provides.
-For these reasons, [I-D.ietf-webpush-protocol] does not define a mandatory system for authentication of application servers.
+For these reasons, {{!I-D.ietf-webpush-protocol}} does not define a mandatory system for authentication of application servers.

 An unfortunate consequence of this design is that a push service is exposed to a